G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
+  - think about use cases
+    - is all info needed all the time? awareness
+    - band and mode activity

+   antenna testing
+    - benchmarks

+   qso helper
+    - "who is hearing me and who is hearing them?"

   - on details grid, split hyperlinks into second title row to prevent wordwrap
   - look at grid resize when well short of wordwrap both sides (currently defaults to wide columns both sides)
   - redsign screen layout (colours / borders etc)